 We have been making this simple chocolate cake in our family for decades and it has never led me wrong.
 I’ve served at Christmas parties, at baby showers, and at engagement celebrations.
 We’ve had it for birthdays, rainy days, and just because days.
-I’ve baked it in high altitude Utah mountain cabins and on beach vacation rentals.
+I’ve baked it in high altitude Utah mountain cabins and at beach vacation rentals.
 You really cannot mess this one up.

 People ask what bakery I bought it from.
 They want to know the special recipe.
 They do not believe me when I tell them it took 4 minutes to put together and uses a cake mix from a box.